When Can I Sign Up for ACA Health Insurance?

 - Having a baby or adopting a child

-- A loss of coverage (for instance, when you graduate from college, turn 26 and lose your parent’s coverage, changing or losing a job (see important Coronavirus/COVID-19 note at right), go through a divorce, or have a death in the family)
+- A loss of coverage — for instance, when you graduate from college, turn 26 and lose your parent’s coverage, changing or losing a job (see important Coronavirus/COVID-19 note at right), go through a divorce, or have a death in the family

 - Certain changes to your income